Might of Montana Award

 The same supportive people I mentioned before.
 Their collegiality, willingness to share tools and information, and their desire to do things right inspires me to do my best work, to help others when I can, and to continue improving myself.

-May 2025 Award Recipient
+May 2025 Award Recipients

 Kevin Harding, Assistant Director, UM Conference & Event Services